EdanToledo/Stoix/README.md

 ## Acknowledgements 🙏

-We would like to thank the authors and developers of [Mava](mava) as this was essentially a port of their repo at the time of creation.
+We would like to thank the authors and developers of [Mava][mava] as this was essentially a port of their repo at the time of creation.
 This helped set up a lot of the infrastructure of logging, evaluation and other utilities.

 ## See Also 🔎